The Muppet Musicians of Bremen: Plot

 As the trio approach a graveyard, they find Catgut the Pussycat sleeping on a gravestone and waiting to die.
 Leroy asks Catgut to join them, but she refuses telling them she has lost interest in music.
 However, Catgut sings of her blues which convinces the cat to tell the animals her backstory.
 Living with her owner Caleb Siles for thirteen years, she was thrown out into a rain barrel full of water for befriending the rats in his pantry.
 Eventually, Catgut is uplifted by the prospects of her new future, and joins the animal musicians playing the trumpet.
 At night, the animals rest in a swamp until they see a light from a nearby farmhouse.
 Leroy decides to approach the farmhouse, and mistakes a gang of robbers (who happen to be the animals' old owners) for a family inside having dinner.
-When Leroy reports his discovery, the animals are skeptical at first, but the other animals individually approach the farmhouse mistaking the robbers for a family.
+When Leroy reports his discovery, the animals are skeptical at first, but the other animals individually approach the farmhouse, each making the same mistake as Leroy.

 Leroy devises a plan to circle the farmhouse surprising the "family" by playing music.
 In the farmhouse, Mean Floyd is scared of "swamp demons" and "slime serpents", as well as the other robbers (Mordecai's afraid of "tree trolls", Lardpork's scared of "bush bats", and Caleb Siles's fears "mud monsters") due to a full moon during midnight.
 When the animals burst through the doors playing music, the robbers run in fear while the animals unknowingly attack their former owners.
 After a lengthy battle, the robbers flee the scene and are never seen again.
 The animals notice a pantry full of food and the stolen jewelry the robbers left behind, and decide to safeguard it in the farmhouse until the "family" returns where they continually play their music.
 Kermit ends the special by telling the viewers, "And you know, that's just what they did."